brainlife/docs/docs/tutorial/introduction-to-brainlife.md

 To copy data from an open project follow the steps below.

 1. Go to the main page of your project.
-1. Click on the 'Processes' tab.
+1. Click on the 'Preprocess' tab.
-1. Once inside the Processes tab, click the '+' button at the bottom-right of the screen.
+1. Once inside the Preprocess tab, click the 'New Process' button at the bottom-right of the screen.
 1. Add a new process and name it 'temp copy data' in the projects description tab.
 ![Processes Page](../img/projects.process.new.png)